Fit for 55

 Fit for 55 is a package by the European Union designed to reduce the European Union's greenhouse gas emissions by 55% by 2030.
+It is part of the union's strategy of the European Green Deal presented first in December 2019.

-The package was proposed in July 2021 by the European Commission.
-Under an accelerated legislative process, the plans may become law in 2022.
+The package was proposed by the European Commission in July 2021.
+After being tabled in 2021, the plans were passed in 2023.
 Measures include additional support for clean transport, renewables, and a tariff called the Carbon Border Adjustment Mechanism on emissions for high-carbon imports from countries lacking sufficient greenhouse gas reduction measures of their own.
-It proposes to extend the Emissions Trading Scheme to transport and heat.
+It proposes to extend the European Union Emissions Trading System to transport and heat.
 Compared to the net-zero scenario from the International Energy Agency, the plan contains more measures to ensure that energy remains affordable.

+As of August 2024, all Fit for 55 proposals had been adopted by the European Parliament and the Council, except the Energy Taxation Directive.

+Legislation

+The legislation is complicated due to the high level of democratic processes in the European Union.
+The commission sent proposals of the new law to the council and European parliament.
+The council started discussions including representatives of all 27 member states on the legislative proposals in working parties on an expert level.
+Based on that exchange the Permanent Representative Committee continues discussions preparing the ground for the council meeting of ministers.
+The Fit for 55 package proposals are discussed in multiple council formations such as environment, energy, transport, economy and finance.
+After the ministers of each branch found joint positions trilogues including meetings with representatives of the council, parliament and commission start.
+The larger part of the proposals stick to the regular legislative process of trilogues.